carlo-tronnberg/xpfarm_yb_MineSweeper1/README.md

 ```
   Given the Game Board
   When stepping on a square having a bomb
-  Then I will lose the game
+  Then it will be Game Over
 ```

 ### User story #3 - Get the number of neighbouring bombs when stepping on a clean square